Time to read: 4 mins

 Authorization can be implemented using a variety of access control methods, including:

-- Attribute-based access control (ABAC): Access is granted based on attributes of the user or device, such as location, time, or device type.
+- Attribute-based access control (ABAC): Attributes of the user or device, such as location, time, or device type are used to determine whether to grant access.

-- Rule-based access control (RBAC): Access is granted based on a set of predefined rules that specify what actions are allowed for specific users, devices or systems.
+- Rule-based access control (RBAC): Access is granted based on a set of predefined rules that specify what actions are allowed for specific users, devices, or systems.

 Summary

 Authentication is determining whether or not the identity is given or withheld access, while authorization is the determination of what access is granted after verification.
 Even though they appear and sound like very similar actions, they play very different roles in access controls and management.
-When using both authentication and authorization, organizations can meet regulatory compliance and industry standards, limit access to sensitive data, reduce the risk of data breaches, and ensure the security of their data.
+When using both authentication and authorization, organizations can meet regulatory compliance and industry standards, secure access to sensitive data, reduce the risk of data breaches, and ensure the security of their data.